yast/yast.github.io/doc/travis-integration.md

 which is running an openSUSE distribution and avoid all those Ubuntu workarounds and hacks.

-Morevover the Docker images allow easily debugging and reproducing of the build issues locally, see [below](#running-the-build-locally).
+Moreover the Docker images allow easily debugging and reproducing of the build issues locally, see [below](#running-the-build-locally).

 ## Restarting a Build